carina-fehr/osProject/README.md

 To run install_invisible_blocker_upt.sh (permanent changes):
 - IMPORTANT: read the note at the beginning of the file first!
 - then run it like usual with: `./install_invisible_blocker_upt.sh`

+To run OShomeworkBash.sh (permanent changes):
+- IMPORTANT: read the note at the beginning of the file first!
+- then run it like usual with: `./OShomeworkBash.sh
+- has stat and added functions in it, runs OShomework.c
+- To check the log file for blocked connections: `cat /tmp/blocked.log` or `blocked2.log` for different address families

+To run getchar with test_getchar: read instructions at the beginning of the getchar file